CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

   #. run the command ``cryosparc add-key <new users public RSA key>``
   #.
 Add them in the GUI as normal

-**The first step is necessary to allow the user to generate new tokens that allow Cryosparc to submit jobs to SLURM, without doing this, they will only be able to submit jobs within 24hrs of someone who has token access logging onto CURC**
+**The first step is necessary to allow the user to generate new tokens that needs Cryosparc to submit jobs to SLURM.
+Without doing this, they will only be able to submit jobs within 24hrs of someone who has token access logging onto CURC**

 .. _List of ports: